Status on All Iterations Report

 In addition, you can choose an iteration to access the Burndown and Burn Rate report for that iteration.
 For more information, see Burndown and Burn Rate Report.

 For the Status on All Iterations report to be useful and accurate, the team must perform the following activities for tracking work items:

 Define user stories, tasks, and bugs, and specify the Iteration and Area paths for each.

-For information about how to define iteration and area paths, see Create and Modify Areas and Iterations.
+For information about how to define iteration and area paths, see How to: Create and Modify Areas or Iterations.